What is xeroderma pigmentosum?

 - Careful skin examination by a doctor every three to six months

 - Frequent skin examination by a family member who is familiar with the features of XP-associated skin cancer

-- Regular eye examinations by an ophthalmologist (a doctor who specializes in the treatment and function of the eye)
+- Regular eye examinations by an ophthalmologist, which is a doctor who specializes in the treatment and function of the eye

 - Routine neurologic evaluation

-Due to the high risk of multiple skin cancers, people with XP should avoid sunlight and other UV light exposure, covering the skin completely and wearing UV-absorbing sun glasses when outside.
+Due to the high risk of multiple skin cancers, people with XP should avoid being in the sunlight unprotected, covering the skin completely, and wearing UV-absorbing sunglasses when outside.
 People with XP are also sensitive to UVC rays given off by some artificial light sources.
-Halogen bulbs and some fluorescent bulbs emit sufficient UV to burn some individuals.
+Halogen bulbs and some fluorescent bulbs emit sufficient UV to burn some individuals, so UV protection indoors may also be needed.
 Learn more about protecting your skin from the sun .